sourcegraph/handbook/content/communication/team_chat.md

 - #customer-updates similarly retains messages for two years because a lot of customer context ends up in Slack threads and it is not currently practical to move that to another system of record.
 - #feedback retains messages indefinitely because it provides a good source of user testimonials.
 - #engaging-external-engineers retains indefinitely because team chat is the easiest way to solicit advice from our broader team, and the questions are usually one-off, so it wouldn't make sense to try to make this more organized.
+- #sales-prospecting retains indefinitely to support the education of new teammates about how to communicate with customers and prospects.
 - All channels that we share with customers or prospects (typically containing the prefixes #trial- or #support-) retain messages indefinitely to preserve context for support or audit-related purposes.

 [Historical archive of Slack messages prior to 2019-11-09](https://drive.google.com/file/d/1FUbOEsMM4fWRpxymgNHZCAssOPEFDelJ/view?usp=sharing): unzip and open `sourcegraph-slack-archive-to-20191109/index.html` to view.
 If you consult this, please be sure to add whatever information you learn to a source of truth so we reduce our reliance on this archive.